menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cheshire has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cheshire has few renters and college students.
 But the biggest reason it is quieter in Cheshire than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cheshire may be for you.

-Being a small town, Cheshire does not have a public transit system used by locals to get to and from work.
+Cheshire is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

+Cheshire is a very ethnically-diverse town.
 The people who call Cheshire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cheshire residents report their race to be White.
-Important ancestries of people in Cheshire include English, Irish, European, German, and Polish.
+Cheshire also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 21.25% of the town’s residents.
+Important ancestries of people in Cheshire include English, German, Irish, European, and Polish.

 The most common language spoken in Cheshire is English.
 Other important languages spoken here include Polish and German/Yiddish.